programista500k/multi-step-form/README.md

 I'm learning how to write clean code and as uderstandable for another human being

 ### Continued development
-I need to refine my css skills as im sure it could be done better,
+I need to refine my css skills as im sure it could be done better

 ### Useful resources
 honestly, thorough this project I have been using just https://lit.dev/ documentation and mozilla docs